mworks-proj/Evernode-Deploy-Monitor/README.md

 # Evernode monitor

-This nodejs script will help you in the monitoring and managing all of your evernodes accounts.
+This nodejs script will help you in the monitoring and managing all of your evernodes accounts (including reputation accounts).

 this fork adds;
     wallet_setup module,